dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-state-quickstart.md

           circuitBreaker: simpleCB
 ```

-In a new terminal window, run the following command:
+In a new terminal window, run the following command to stop Redis:

 ```bash
 docker stop dapr_redis
 ```

-Once the first request fails, the retry policy titled `retryForever` is applied:
+Once Redis is stopped, the requests begin to fail and the retry policy titled `retryForever` is applied.
+The output shows the logs from the `order-processor` service:

 ```bash
 INFO[0006] Error processing operation component[statestore] output.
 Retrying...
 ```

-Retries will continue for each failed request indefinitely, in 5 second intervals.
+As per the `retryFroever` policy, retries will continue for each failed request indefinitely, in 5 second intervals.

 ```yaml
 retryForever: